All Facts about IQ 161

 5. Knowledgeable

 Many doctors think that their qualifications are crucial to their patients.
 In reality, a doctor's qualifications are valued more by peers than by patients.
 Knowledge is what a patient appreciates more than credentials.
-When a patient visits a surgeon for the first time, the last thing on his or her mind is whatever Ivy League medical school the doctor attended.
+When a patient visits a physician for the first time, the last thing on his or her mind is whatever Ivy League medical school the doctor attended.

 6. Forthright